cepdnaclk/e16-4yp-Using-Computer-Vision-and-Agent-Based-Modelling-to-Explore-the-Human-Elephant-Conflict/docs/README.md

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Using Computer Vision and Agent-Based Modelling to explore the Human-Elephant conflict
+# Computer Vision and Agent-Based Modeling for managing Human-Elephant conflict

 #### Team